duxsco/gpg-smartcard/README.md

 Name and e-mail (e.g. "Max Mustermann <max@mustermann.de>"): Maria Musterfrau <maria@musterfrau.de>

-How many years do you want the subkeys to be valid?
+When do you want your key to expire?
+I recommended January 1st of either the next year or the year after, e.g. "2024-01-01".
 You can always extend the validity or create new subkeys later on!
-1
+2024-01-01

 Success!
 You can find the GnuPG homedir containing your keypair at /tmp/tmp.MRXuClxx99 Please, copy that directory somewhere safe!